 She is presently

-- Member of the Global Battery Alliance’s Battery Passport Human Rights Working Group Advisory Board member for Ethical Metalsmiths serving on the Responsible Sourcing committee; and
+- Advisory Board member for Ethical Metalsmiths serving on the Responsible Sourcing committee (2018 onwards);

-- Founding Member of the Better Business Committee of the UK’s National Association of Jewellers.
+- as Founding Member of the Better Business Committee of the UK’s National Association of Jewellers);

-- served for over 10 years on the Standards Committee of the Responsible Jewellery Council until May 2019 where she was co-Chair for 2 years;
+- for over 10 years sat on the Standards Committee of the Responsible Jewellery Council until May 2019 where she was co-Chair for 2 years;

 - was founding Co-Chair of the Ethical Diamonds Group of the Madison Dialogue (2007), which evolved into the Maendeleo Diamonds Standards of the Diamond Development Initiative;

 Estelle was named #48 Top 100 Modern Slavery Influencers 2018; #15 Top 100 Conflict Minerals Influencers 2017 and #52 in 2016.
 She was also selected as one of 100 Global Inspirational Women in Mining by Women in Mining UK in 2020.
 Estelle works in English, French, and Spanish.
 She is based at Levin Sources, Cambridge, UK.